nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 ## Security Considerations

-Each extension will need validation to prevent malicious or invalid NGINX configuration.
-The details of this validation are outside the scope of this Enhancement Proposal.
+At a minimum, all extension points will need validation to prevent malicious or invalid NGINX configuration.
+In addition, each extension will have unique security considerations based on its behavior and design.
+The details of validation and other security concerns are out of scope for this Enhancement Proposal and will be provided in future Enhancement Proposals on a per-extension basis.

 ## Alternatives Considered